TheMeansCreator/Airdrops/README.md

 5 - Privileged addresses (such as project members) and free mints were removed from the previous file

-6 - 22 lucky winners were selected by using command line "shuf -n22 meansSorted.txt > meansWinners.txt" resulting in file
+6 - Top 22 holders were selected resulting in file

 https://github.com/TheMeansCreator/Airdrops/blob/main/Airdrops/MeansOwners22WinnersAddresses.txt